 Know how much you can safely lift.
 Think about how much you have lifted in the past and how easy or hard that was.
 If an object seems too heavy or awkward, get help with it.

-If your work requires you to do lifting that may not be safe for your back, talk to your boss.
+If your work requires you to do lifting that may not be safe for your back, talk to your supervisor.
 Try to determine the most weight you should have to lift.
 You may need to meet with a physical therapist or occupational therapist to learn how to safely lift this amount of weight.

 Nonspecific back pain - lifting; Backache - lifting; Sciatica - lifting; Lumbar pain - lifting; Chronic back pain - lifting; Herniated disk - lifting; Slipped disk - lifting

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.